leangjia/blender_docs/manual/grease_pencil/materials/introduction.rst

    Locks all materials not used in the selected strokes.

 Lock Unused
-   Locks and hide all unused materials.
+   Locks and hides all unused materials.

 Remove Unused Slots
    Remove all unused materials.